Michael-Steenkamp/repo-dotfiles/README.md

 ## 2. Core Dependencies & AUR

+> [!TIP]
-_Install these first to ensure the environment is ready for the dotfiles._
+> Install these first to ensure the environment is ready for the dotfiles.

 ### System Basics